mt-sre/mt-sre.github.io/content/en/docs/creating-addons/top-level-operator/addon-package.md

 ## Tenants Onboarding Steps

-Team's can generate the packageImage themselves using the [package operator documentation](https://package-operator.run/docs/guides/packaging-an-application/#build--validate) or Team can use Managed Tenants Bundles (MTB) facilities.
+Team's can generate the packageImage themselves using the [package operator documentation](https://package-operator.run/docs/guides/packaging-an-application/#build--validate) or Team's can use Managed Tenants Bundles (MTB) facilities.

-For the reference-addon packageImage, we are using MTB.
+Below are the Steps for generating the packageImage using MTB for reference-addon packageImage :

-In MTB, Teams just have to create a "package" directory: https://gitlab.cee.redhat.com/service/managed-tenants-bundles/-/tree/main/addons/reference-addon/package and add the manifests there, alongside the manifests.yaml[PackageManifest] .
+In MTB, a Team just have to create a "package" directory: https://gitlab.cee.redhat.com/service/managed-tenants-bundles/-/tree/main/addons/reference-addon/package and add the manifests there, alongside the manifests.yaml[PackageManifest] .

 MTB CI will create the packageImage (in addition to the OLM Index Image which are also part of the Team's addon folder https://gitlab.cee.redhat.com/service/managed-tenants-bundles/-/tree/main/addons/reference-addon ) .